 Becoming a Specialist Leader of Education with the Alliance of Leading Learning

-Are you an experienced middle or senior leader who’s interested in supporting middle and senior leaders in other schools?
+- Are you an experienced middle or senior leader who’s interested in sharing your skills and expertise with other colleagues?

-- To become an SLE, you need to have been in a leadership role other than headteacher for at least 2 years.
-Your headteacher will be asked to confirm that you’re in an appropriate role.
-Higher level teaching assistants are not eligible to apply.
+To become an SLE, you need to have been in a leadership role other than Headteacher for at least 2 years.
+Your Headteacher will be asked to confirm that you’re in an appropriate role.
+Unfortunately, Higher Level Teaching Assistants are not eligible to apply.

 - You can be from any type or phase of school.